2024 Solar Incentives Guide for Lafayette, LA - Tax Credits & Rebates

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-To understand how the new Clean Energy Credit applies to you, reach out to your local Lafayette solar installers.
+Your local Lafayette solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives